AlexShopiak/SelfAssessment/Skills/NodeJS.md

 - Internals and concepts
   - Strong and weak sides of node.js
-  - Stateful and stateless servers 🖐️ used
+  - Stateful and stateless servers: 🖐️ used
-  - Nonblocking I/O and slocking code 🎓 known
+  - Nonblocking I/O and slocking code: 🎓 known
   - Event loop: phases:👂 heard
   - Event loop: microtasks and macrotasks:👂 heard
   - Garbage collection:👂 heard